John Gilbert Winant: Personal life

 Winant married Constance Rivington Russell (1899–1983) in 1919.
 They had a daughter, Constance Russell Winant (1921–1978), and two sons, John Gilbert Winant Jr. (1922–1993) and Rivington Russell Winant (1925–2011).
 The younger Constance married Carlos Valando, a Peruvian scientist, in 1941.

 John Winant Jr. served as a bomber pilot in World War II and was taken prisoner by the Germans.
 Sent to Colditz, he was removed in April 1945 as one of the Prominente to be used as a bargaining chip by Himmler and the SS as the end of the war approached; he was eventually released.
 Rivington Winant also served in World War II and later became treasurer at the United Nations.

+Towards the end of Sarah Churchill's marriage to Vic Oliver, she began an affair with John Winant; it is believed the failure of the relationship contributed to the depression that led to Winant's suicide in 1947.

 Suicide

-Winant shot himself in the head at his Concord home on 3 November 1947, the day his book Letter from Grosvenor Square was published.
+Winant shot himself in the head at his Concord home on November 3, 1947, the day his book Letter from Grosvenor Square was published.
 The book Citizens of London reports that after Roosevelt's death, with Winant distanced from his Republican Party base, "[h]e hoped that he was going to become secretary-general of the new UN...
 On top of that [disappointed hope], his affair with Sarah Churchill ended badly.
 'He was an exhausted, sick man after the war'," author Olson continued in the interview on NPR.

 Winston Churchill sent four dozen yellow roses to Winant's funeral, and the British king and queen sent their condolences by telegram.

-Winant was buried at Blossom Hill cemetery in Concord; his wish to be buried in the St Paul's School's consecrated cemetery refused by the Episcopalian rector on the grounds that suicide was a sin.
+Winant was buried at Blossom Hill Cemetery in Concord; his wish to be buried in St. Paul's School's consecrated cemetery was refused by the Episcopalian rector on the grounds that suicide was a sin.
 However, in the more secular culture of 1968, his casket was reinterred at St Paul's.
 His epitaph was his 1946 quote:

 Doing the day's work day by day, doing a little, adding a little, broadening our bases wanting not only for ourselves but for others also, a fairer chance for all people everywhere.
 Forever moving forward, always remembering that it is the things of the spirit that in the end prevail.
 That caring counts and that where there is no vision the people perish.
 That hope and faith count and that without charity, there can be nothing good.
 That having dared to live dangerously, and in believing in the inherent goodness of man, we can stride forward into the unknown with growing confidence.